alem0lars-yoroi/ctfs/2016-sharif-ctf/rail-fence-cipher/writeup.rst

 :category: CTF Writeups
 :lang: en
 :summary: A crypto challenge where you have to get the plain-text from a given
-          cipher-text using the *Rail Fence cipher*.
+          ciphertext using the *Rail Fence cipher*.

 Points